Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 Initial setup and overall usability can directly impact your experience.
 It’s essential to choose a tool with intuitive usability and strong ease of use so that all members of your team can use the technology.

-Ooma’s three-step system makes the setup process simple, enabling users to get the system up and running in their company efficiently.
+Ooma’s three-step system simplifies setup and helps users get their company’s phone system up and running quickly.
 Ooma also provides straightforward interfaces for desktop and mobile devices, and devices are pre-configured.

-Nextiva’s user interface is incredibly intuitive, even with complex requirements.
-Robust features like user administration, call flows, and voicemail transcription are easy, ensuring that even tech novices can navigate the software.
+Nextiva’s user interface is highly intuitive, even with complex requirements.
+Robust features like user administration, call flows, and voicemail transcription, and advanced add-ons, ensuring that even tech novices can navigate the software.

 Verdict: While both Ooma and Nextiva offer simple setup and usage, NextivaONE (including desktop app and mobile app) is more intuitive than Ooma’s, with a more visually appealing and feature-rich interface.